maelcaldas/gcp-marketplace-sample-java/README.md

 # GCP Marketplace Java sample integration

-This is sample is complimentary to the official documentation found at
+This sample is complimentary to the official integration documentation found at

 https://cloud.google.com/marketplace/docs/partners/integrated-saas/technical-integration-setup